borosorus/CygnusDAO-audit/README.md

 ### Scope and Versions

-    Revision 0
+    Revision 0 (Current)
     ---------------------------------------------------
     periphery: db395115c845165c8b774a308b5d8ef89d1cc900
     core: 9a77e651e64b5392ac8ca831ea30f8d6e85696b4

 ## CygnusDAO

-At the core, CygnusDAO is a lending protocol allowing users to collateralize one token to borrow another one.

-The biggest differences of this protocol with most well-known lending protocol lays in two facts:

-    1. It provides isolated loan pools, which consists of a pair of a collateral and a borrowable.
-    2. The entirety of the collateralized and idling underlying tokens can still earn yield instead of being locked.
+CygnusDAO is a lending protocol which provides isolated loan pools that consist of a pair of a collateral and a borrowable.
+The entirety of the collateralized and borrowable underlying tokens can earn yield while idling.

-These attributes allows the user of the protocol to open leveraged position or to trade against tokens while receiving rewards.
+These attributes allows the users of the protocol to access the wide range of uses of a lending protocol, without missing on potential yield opportunities.

 CygnusDAO's architecture is divided in two subfolders: core and periphery.
 Core contains the protocol's critical lending and borrowing logic that are to be used via rather low level calls.